 When submitting a Franchise Tax payment, an annual report must be included.
 The annual report must include the following:

 - Name of at least one director along with his or her physical address.

 - Name, physical address (no P.O.
 Box) and title of at least one officer, if applicable.

 If using the Assumed Par Value calculation, the annual report must also include a list of issued shares and the company's gross assets.

 What Is Required Once the Franchise Tax is Paid?

 Once the Franchise Tax is paid, business owners can request a Delaware Certificate of Good Standing that certifies the date of formation of the company in the state of Delaware.
 It will also note that the company is in good standing and is current regarding all applicable Delaware taxes.
 The form is issued directly from the office of the Delaware Secretary of State.

 If you need help with Delaware annual Franchise Tax, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twillo.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Twillo.